engeir/volcano-data-deconvolution/DOC.md

   than that of temperature, with an amplitude between the smallest and second smallest CESM2 forcing

+## To do

+1. Compute the residual as conv - T, both reconstructed from T-RF and T-SO2 response
+2. Look at the residual spectrum compared to that of a control simulation
+   - Gaussian?
+   - Any difference between the proper reconstruction (T-SO2) and the noisy one (T-RF)?
+   - What happen at low frequency?
+3. Look at the correlation between the residual and the reconstructed
+   - Any extra peaks in the residual?
+4. Look at the difference in peak values between reconstructions and the original
+   - Is the peak differences symmetric or skewed?
+If skewed, how?

 ## Response functions

 ### RF to SO2 response